Pereslugoff/reddit-watson-starter/README.md

-This is a basic react boilerplate for creating react applications.

-You can start the app with npm run start-dev, which starts a server on localhost:3000.

-Redux comes preinstall, you'll just need to write a <Provider> HOC in client/index.js and import in a store.
+This is the starting point for the Reddit / Watson API Personality Calculator tutorial.

+Make sure to npm install and then npm run start-dev to see the app on localhost:3000.